3 Tips to Overcome Public Speaking Anxiety

-One of the quickest ways to get nervous and feel ill at ease is by not being yourself.
+One of the quickest ways to get nervous and feel ill at ease is not being yourself.
 Allow your personality to shine through.
 Are you funny?
 Incorporate that humor into your delivery.
 Don’t try to be like anybody else.
 You are unique, with your own set of gifts.
 The audience wants to hear what you have to say.
-Only you can deliver the message the way that you can, not your mentor, friend, or colleague.
+Only you can deliver the message the way you can, not your mentor, friend, or colleague.

 I’m rooting for you and want to hear how you applied these tips the next time you have to speak in public.